martinohmann/kubectl-chart/README.md

 Minimum required Kubernetes version currently is 1.13 for `kubectl-chart` to work.

-**This is still WIP and will likely change a lot, so do not use in production.**
+**This is still alpha quality and will likely change a lot, so be careful to use it in production.
+You have been warned.**

 More documentation for code and usage will be added soon.
-Code is a little messy in this early stage and subject for cleanup.

 Why?
 ----